talhaahussain/talhaahussain/README.md

 ### Hello there 👋

-I'm Talhaa, a third year undergrad computer science student and maths tutor.
+I'm Talhaa, a third year undergrad computer science student and tutor.
 Ask me about anything!

 - 🤖 Learning to use computer vision for pose recognition
 - 🎮 Working on NEAT algorithms for videogames